RWS/studio-api-docs/apiconcepts/filetypesupport/appendix_real_time_preview_for_xml_files.md

-Appendix: Real-time Preview for XML Files
+# Appendix: Real-time preview for XML files
-===

-This chapter explains how to use XSLT stylesheets to implement a real-time preview for custom XML documents.
+This article explains how to use XSLT stylesheets to implement a real-time preview for custom XML documents.

-Real-time Preview for XML Through XSTL
+## Real-time preview for XML through XSLT

-For XML files it is not necessary to develop a real-time preview component.
-All you need to do is to add a suitable XSLT stylesheet into your custom XML file type settings.
-The stylesheet code will then embedded in the settings bundle for your custom XML file type.
+For XML files, you do not need to develop a real-time preview component.
+Instead, add a suitable XSLT stylesheet to your custom XML file type settings.
+Var:ProductName then embeds the stylesheet code in the settings bundle for your custom XML file type.

-The SDK sample folder **Realtime XML Preview** contains a set of sample files:
+The SDK sample folder **Realtime XML Preview** contains the following files:

-* A sample XML source file to translate (**sample.xml**)
+- A sample XML source file to translate (**sample.xml**)
-* An XSL stylesheet (**stylesheet.xsl**)
+- An XSL stylesheet (**stylesheet.xsl**)

 The sample XML file looks as shown below: